 Simple fraud filters won’t be able to catch every instance of triangulation fraud, but they can help.
 Adding device IDs to the fraud filter mix may help increase the chances of catching fraud, since these fraud rings often place multiple orders from the same set of devices.
 Another fraud filter to consider integrating is link analysis to identify and connect common data points in order to use the results to strengthen data analytics.

-ClearSale’s comprehensive e-commerce fraud prevention program might be just what your business needs to protect itself against triangulation fraud.
-We use a unique combination of highly trained staff and advanced artificial intelligence to help companies around the world reduce their fraud risk.
-Contact us to see if our managed services solution is right for you, too.
+ClearSale’s comprehensive ecommerce fraud prevention program might be just what your business needs to protect itself against triangulation fraud.
+Contact us to see if our solution is right for you.